-People may use the term sticky eyes to describe when a wet or sticky discharge causes the eyelid to feel as though it is stuck together.
-The condition can occur due to various conditions that affect the eyes, such as styes, conjunctivitis, and blepharitis.
+People use the term sticky eyes to describe when discharge causes the eyelid to feel stuck together.
+The condition can occur due to various conditions such as styes, conjunctivitis, and blepharitis.

 However, it is normal to have some crustiness around the eyes at times when waking up.